 In a dark, cool place or the fridge for four days.

-Stir fry oil with onions and ginger; add cooked chestnuts at Christmas; boil until al dente (firm to the bite), then quickly pan fry with diced pancetta and chopped garlic.
+Stir-fry in oil with onions and ginger; add cooked chestnuts at Christmas; boil until al dente (firm to the bite), then quickly pan-fry with diced pancetta and chopped garlic.

-Use up Christmas leftovers with our video on how to make turkey bubble and squeak cakes:
+Use up Christmas leftovers with our video on how to make turkey bubble & squeak cakes: